PrefectHQ/prefect-aws/docs/index.md

     If you encounter an error message like `KeyError: "No class found for dispatch key 'ecs-task' in registry for type 'Block'."`, ensure `prefect-aws` is installed in the environment that your agent is running!

+Another tutorial on `ECSTask` can be found [here](https://towardsdatascience.com/prefect-aws-ecs-fargate-github-actions-make-serverless-dataflows-as-easy-as-py-f6025335effc).

 #### Within Flow

 You can execute commands through ECS Task directly within a Prefect flow.